pantos-io/research-ethrelay/README.md

 # ETH Relay

 This project contains Ethereum smart contracts that enable the verification of transactions of a "target" blockchain on a different "verifying" blockchain in a trustless and decentralized way.

-This means a user can send a request to the verifying chain asking whether or not a certain transaction has been included in the target chain.
+This means a user can send a request to the verifying chain asking whether or not a certain transaction has been included in the target chain and is verified.
 The verifying chain then provides a reliable and truthful answer without relying on any third party trust.

 The ability to verify transactions "across" different blockchains is vital to enable applications such as [cross-blockchain token transfers](https://dsg.tuwien.ac.at/projects/tast/pub/tast-white-paper-5.pdf).